nmaguiar/openaf-docs/docs/guides/beginner/adding-an-array-to-an-excel-spreadsheet.md

 ---
 layout: default
-title: "Beginner: Adding an array to an Excel spreadsheet"
+title: Adding an array to an Excel spreadsheet
-parent: Guides
+parent: Beginner
-grand_parent: OpenAF docs
+grand_parent: Guides
 ---

 # Adding an array to an Excel spreadsheet